SciML/FiniteVolumeMethod.jl/docs/src/tutorials/porous_fisher_equation_and_travelling_waves.md

 \end{equation}
 ```
 where $c_{\min} = \sqrt{\lambda/(2D)}$, $c = \sqrt{D\lambda/2}$, and $z = x-ct$ is the
 travelling wave coordinates.
-This travelling wave would match our problem exactly
+This travelling wave would mathc our problem exactly
 if the rectangle were instead $[0, a] \times \mathbb R$, but by choosing $b$ large
 enough we can at least emulate the travelling wave behaviour closely; the
 homogeneous Neumann conditions are to ensure no energy is lost, thus allowing the travelling